stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 Each time that you run a task, this calls a _module_ of code that connects to the relevant systems, and sends the appropriate commands to carry out the task.
 The list of available systems is known as the _inventory_, and individual systems are referred to as _nodes_.

+## Managing Systems with Ansible

 Modules for managing UNIX-like systems connect to the target nodes with SSH and then send Python code to the nodes.
 The Python interpreter on each node executes the code.
 Both SSH and Python are installed on most Linux systems, and are part of macOS.
-There are also modules to execute actions with more basic methods, such as the
-Bash shell that is the default for both macOS and GNU/Linux distributions.
+There are also modules to execute actions with more basic methods, such as the Bash shell that is the default for both macOS and GNU/Linux distributions.

 Other types of modules use the appropriate network protocols and commands for their purpose.
 For example, the Ansible modules for Microsoft Windows send commands to PowerShell, using the PowerShell remoting facility.

 This means that you can
 manage almost any system with Ansible, possibly starting with tasks that use low-level modules to install the prerequisites for the more complex operations.

+## Ansible and API Services

 Ansible modules for online services work slightly differently.
 These modules connect from the control machine to the relevant server or cloud, and use the API that the service provides to send commands to it.

+## Ansible Tower and AWX

 If you need a central service for managing tasks and nodes, Red Hat offer [Ansible Tower](https://www.ansible.com/products/tower).
 The software for Ansible Tower is developed as an Open Source project, called [AWX](https://github.com/ansible/awx).
 You may use AWX, rather than pay for Ansible Tower, but the project does not provide user support or long-term maintenance for releases.
 None of the features of Ansible itself rely on Ansible Tower or AWX.